-2+ Users who have LIKED this post: “Regrets, I’ve had a few…” Remember that old song My Way, made famous by Frank Sinatra?
+2+ “Regrets, I’ve had a few…” Remember that old song My Way, made famous by Frank Sinatra?
 As a lifelong, commissioned salesperson, I can really identify with a song that references the pain of over-ambition, doubt, tears, taking “the blows,” and “my share of losing.”
-I’ve lost deals […]
+I’ve lost deals that would pay for a house. […]

 0 There’s a lot going on in The Perfect Sales Call (PSC).
 This important interaction involves dozens of power phrases that must be properly tested and delicately timed.
 Verbal cues must be matched by corresponding non-verbal cues, depending on whether the interaction is a phone call or a physical meeting.
 Of course, tone delivery, and […]